 From mild to bold, blue cheeses include Gorgonzola, Stilton, Roquefort & Danish Blue.

-Blue mold cheese
+Blue mould cheese

 Intense strokes of piquancy from the characteristic blue veins stretch along a creamy, often crumbly texture.
 Slight hints of rural mushrooms give way to a mild profile consisting of creamy tones of browned butter, slowly resolving in a calm finish.
-Ranging from mild to sharp, blue mold cheese is made using milk from cows, goats and sheep, producing a wide variety of taste and texture combinations.
+Ranging from mild to sharp, blue mould cheese is made using milk from cows, goats and sheep, producing a wide variety of taste and texture combinations.
 Resembling fine porcelain, a clear white backdrop marbled with intersected blue veins make up the iconic appearance of these beautiful cheeses.

-Types of blue mold cheeses
+Types of blue mould cheeses

 The character and profile are determined by how much moisture is kept in each cheese, as well as the point of maturation the rind is pierced.
 Variants high in moisture melt effectively and add tang to red meat and sauces.

-Gorgonzola
+Gorgonzola (PDO)*

 With a distinct look, Gorgonzola is versatile in its uses, adding zest to risottos, pastas or pizzas.
 The white and blue marbling stands gracefully on a cheeseboard, pairing wonderfully with grapes, honey and pistachios.

-Castello Double Crème Blue
+Castello Creamy Blue

 Pair with grapes, honey and red wine.

-Roquefort
+Roquefort (PDO)*

 Pair with red wine, apples and walnuts.

-Stilton
+Stilton (PDO)*

 Intricate and rich, the taste of a blue Stilton is one to experience.
 Slowly opening with creamy and nutty specks, followed by a delicate finish.
 Its body resembles a beautiful mosaic with fine veins stretching like narrow rivers throughout.
-Less moist than other blue mold cheeses, Stilton is strong and intense.
+Less moist than other blue mould cheeses, Stilton is strong and intense.

 Pair with honey, walnuts and sliced apple.

-Castello Traditional Danish Blue
+Danish Blue (PGI)

 Pair with fresh pear, citrus fruit and walnuts.